bitcointranscripts/bitcointranscripts/bitcoin-explained/aaron-and-sjors-discuss-what-s-new-in-bitcoin-core-v30.md

 Yes, thank you, CoinKite.
 Thanks for being our sponsor.
-Thanks for making the brilliant cold cart and all the other magical devices you put out there.
+Thanks for making the brilliant cold card and all the other magical devices you put out there.
 What's the, Serge help remind me, what's the little USB thing he called?

 Sjors: 00:01:31